The King and I, 2015

 The Wizard of Oz National Tour, 2010

-ABT's season consists of The Sugar Plum Fairy Tea, The Nutcracker and our Spring production Fairy Tales & Fables.
+ABT's season consists of The Sugar Plum Fairy Tea, The Nutcracker and our Spring Showcase.
 Our Nutcracker has been featured on Good Morning America as well as in Southern Living Magazine.
-In addition, ABT performs at the RDA/SW Festival each year.

 Bringing excellent ballet training as well as other dance genres to West Texas, ABT is dedicated to: